Rachel Summers: Excalibur

-Months later, while recuperating from injuries on Muir Island, Shadowcat and Nightcrawler both had the same dream, where they were actors on a weird set and helped Rachel, who was trapped there, escape.
+Months later, while recuperating from injuries on Muir Island, Shadowcat and Nightcrawler both had the same dream, where they were actors and helped Rachel, who was trapped there, escape.
 Shortly thereafter, Rachel escaped from the alternate reality of Mojoworld.
 Rachel has once been cited having a flashback to her time there where she is held in chains and tortured.
 The three former X-Men were joined by Captain Britain and Meggan and founded the British superhero team Excalibur.
 While part of the team, she discovered that this universe's version of her mother, Jean Grey, was alive.
 She attempted to bond with Jean, but Jean, upon discovering Rachel was the present host for the Phoenix, rejected any contact with her.
 Jean still resented the Phoenix Force for stealing a portion of her life.
 She also rejected Rachel because she felt that Rachel's existence was a constant reminder of the dystopian future she feared could still come to pass.
 Eventually, however, Jean moved past those feelings and formally welcomed Rachel into her life.